 Digital literacy affecting employees

-With the move towards digital processes, more organisations are choosing to employ digitally literate candidates.
+With the move towards digital transformation to improve EX, more organisations are choosing to employ digitally literate candidates.
 It is now becoming a key factor for HR teams when hiring and onboarding new employees.
 There will also be a growing need to create positive EX for digitally illiterate employees with the existing skills, experience and knowledge required for organisations to succeed.

 Preparing your workplace for the push towards digital literacy involves: